KaiHsiangHu/iNEXT.beta3D/README.md

 </td>
 <td style='text-align: left;'>

-1. For datatype = ‘abundance’, species abundance data for a single dataset can be input as a matrix/data.frame (species-by-assemblage);
+1. For <code>datatype = ‘abundance’</code>, species abundance data for
+    a single dataset can be input as a <code>matrix/data.frame</code>
-    data for multiple datasets can be input as a list of matrices/data.frames, with each matrix representing a
+    (species-by-assemblage); data for multiple datasets can be input as a <code>list</code> of <code>matrices/data.frames</code>, with each
-    species-by-assemblage abundance matrix for one of the datasets.
+    matrix representing a species-by-assemblage abundance matrix for one of the datasets.
-2. For datatype = ‘incidence_raw’, data for a single dataset with N assemblages can be input as a list of matrices/data.frames, with each matrix representing a species-by-sampling-unit incidence matrix for one of the assemblages; data for multiple datasets can be input as multiple lists.
+2. For <code>datatype = ‘incidence_raw’</code>, data for a single
+    dataset with N assemblages can be input as a <code>list</code> of
+    <code>matrices/data.frames</code>, with each matrix representing a
+    species-by-sampling-unit incidence matrix for one of the assemblages; data for multiple datasets can be input as multiple lists.
     </td>
     </tr>
     <tr>